DEMOG C280/SOCIOL C273N

 For 6 of the class meetings, please write a short response memo (1 to 2 pages).
 You can pick which weeks you write the memos.
 These memos should not take an enormous amount of time to write.
 The main goal of these memos is to help you focus your thoughts about the reading prior to our group discussion; to help us get an understanding of what parts of the reading our discussion should focus on; and to serve as a reference for you in the future.
 The format of the memos is open, but at a minimum I would like you to be sure to (1) quickly summarize how the readings relate to one another (if you think they do); and (2) briefly describe at least one research idea that the readings generated for you (this could be a single sentence, or the entire memo; it's up to you).

-The response memos are due by noon on the Tuesday before each class.
+The response memos are due by noon on the Tuesday before each class; please post your memo as a Piazza post, so we can all see it before class..

 You will write a short (10-20 pages) research paper to conclude the class.
-Leading up to the end of the class, you will submit a brief proposal (1 paragraph to 1 page) that describes the paper you plan to work on.
-The purpose of the proposal is to give you some feedback on the initial idea / data source / etc before you invest a lot of time writing an actual paper.
+Leading up to the end of the class, you will submit a brief proposal (1 paragraph to 1 page) and lit review (1 or more pages) that set up the paper you plan to work on.
+The purpose of the proposal and lit review is to give you some feedback on the initial idea / data source / etc before you invest a lot of time writing an actual paper.
 Your final paper should identify an important problem to be studied, briefly review the related literature, describe your proposed research design, and present some (possibly preliminary) empirical findings.

 NB: Please read each week's articles in the order they are listed on the syllabus